cbg-ethz/cojac/README.md

   -f, --minfreq FREQ      Minimum frequency for inclusion in list -d, --mindelfreq FREQ   Use a different minimum frequency for deletions
-                          (useful early on when there are few sequences and some of those were produced by pipeline that don't handle deletions)
+                          (useful early on when there are few sequences and some of those were produced by pipelines that don't handle deletions)
   -s, --minseqs NUM       Minimum number of sequence supporting for inclusion
                           in list
   --covariants TSV        import from a covariants.org TSV file instead of
                           covSpectrum.
 (See: https://github.com/hodcroftlab/co
                           variants/blob/master/defining_mutations/)
-  --debug / --no-debug
+  --debug / --no-debug    show 'extra' query content, show API details (urls
+                          and arguments)
-  --help                  Show this message and exit.
+  -h, --help              Show this message and exit.

   This tool queries LAPIS, see https://lapis-docs.readthedocs.io/en/latest/
 ```

 ## Howto